waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

   	// Receive messages from Filter subscription const { error, messages, isLoading } = useFilterMessages({ node, decoder });
   	console.log(messages);

-}
+    // "error" captures any error that occurs while receiving messages
+	// "messages" contains a list of messages the subscription received
+    // "isLoading" indicates whether the node is still subscribing to Filter
+    // Use these to handle states and render the UI in your application }
 ```